etulfnap/react.hx/README.md

 Core ReactJS concepts:
 - **React Components** - building blocks (the V in MVC) that can be built declaratively using JSX (HTML-like XML syntax) that is transformed into Javascript.
 (In React.hx this is taken care of by macro magic that invokes node to perform the JSX transformation at compile time.)
-- **Isomorphic** - the rendering of components and pages can be handled completely transparently on the client side (in the browser) or/and on the server (by node).
+- **Isomorphism** - the rendering of components and pages can be handled completely transparently on the client side (in the browser) or/and on the server (by node).
 - **Virtual DOM** - all rendering is peformed in two steps: first to a Virtual DOM that is blazingly fast, then - after a diff calculation is performed - to the real DOM.
 Only the difference is actually rendered to the real DOM.
 This make React solutions highly performant.
 - **Data flow** - consistent data flow with **props** for passing model data immutably from component parents to children, and component internal **state** (if needed!).
 Keeps the data logic clear and easy to debug.